 Vegan Food & Cooking

-Here you can find information on what is a vegan diet and how to substitute meat or animal products.
-Information vitamin B12 supplementation and a link to vegan recipes.
+Here you can find information on what is a vegan diet and how to substitute meat or animal products, information about vitamin B12 supplementation and a link to vegan recipes.

 Vegan foods are foods that have not come from animals, either as meat or as in by-products.